LOCATION

 Also known as the Mangareva Group, is 1,057 miles southeast

 of Tahiti.
-The climate in these southern latitudes is very mild, with
+The climate in these southern latitudes is very mild,

-are now almost deserted today. |
+people, are now almost deserted today. |